 The poles in particular prevent the functional $J^\beta_H$, from which the rate function is built, from having nice continuity properties, even for trajectories taking values in the effective state space $\e$ of Definition~\ref{def_effective_state_space}.
-Continuity is recovered by proving that trajectories must have kinks at the poles in the sense of Proposition~\ref{prop_value_slope_at_poles}.
-Proving this fact, however, requires improved estimates compared to those giving Proposition~\ref{prop_value_slope_at_poles}.
-These improvements are carried out in Appendix~\ref{appen_tightness}. \item Section~\ref{sec_large_dev_lower_bound} contains the lower bound, which amounts to hydrodynamic limits for the tilted processes, i.e. Proposition~\ref{prop_limite_hydro}.
-As a first step, we need to make sure that the (tilted) contour dynamics takes a diffusive time to exit $\e$, i.e. we prove the short-time stability result of Proposition~\ref{prop_short_time_existence_of_weak_solution}.
+Continuity is recovered by proving that trajectories must have kinks similarly to Proposition~\ref{prop_value_slope_at_poles}.
+In fact a stronger version of the statement of Proposition~\ref{prop_value_slope_at_poles} is needed, with the corresponding proof carried out in Appendix~\ref{appen_tightness}. \item Section~\ref{sec_large_dev_lower_bound} contains the lower bound, which amounts to hydrodynamic limits for the tilted processes, i.e. Proposition~\ref{prop_limite_hydro}.
+As a first step, we need to make sure that the (tilted) contour dynamics takes a diffusive time to exit $\e$ as stated in Proposition~\ref{prop_short_time_existence_of_weak_solution}.
 The hydrodynamic limit results are then obtained in two steps: first in short time using the stability result of Proposition~\ref{prop_short_time_existence_of_weak_solution}.
 Secondly, by extending the hydrodynamic limit to longer times through an iteration procedure. \end{itemize}